 This is when having an experienced government contracts attorney can make a huge difference.

-NOVATION VS ASSIGNMENT of CONTRACT- GETTING THE GOVERNMENT’S CONSENT
+FAR CONTRACT NOVATION VS ASSIGNMENT of CONTRACT- GETTING THE GOVERNMENT’S CONSENT

-Despite the executed buy sell agreement or asset purchase agreement, the transfer of a federal government contract is illegal unless the government gives its expressed consent under FAR Subpart 42.12.
+Despite the executed buy-sell agreement or asset purchase agreement, the transfer of a federal government contract is illegal unless the government gives its expressed consent under FAR Subpart 42.12.
 There is always a concern that interests or obligations under the original contract are at risk.

 One concern that is commonly missed by corporate attorneys attempting to handle federal government contract novations is that when compared to a traditional novated contract, the seller still guarantees performance.